 2. Lengthen the exhale

 Once you have become aware of your breath, gradually start to lengthen the exhale.
 Don’t worry about what the inhale is doing, it will take care of itself.
-Lengthening the exhale has a direct effect on the calming part of your nervous system, and the more you breathe in this way the more calm you will start to feel.
+Lengthening the exhale has a direct effect on the calming part of your nervous system, and the more you breathe in this way the calmer you will feel.

 3. Notice your feet

-When we’re anxious, our attention is usually all on our thoughts and we become disconnected from our bodies and our connection to the ground.
+When we’re anxious, our attention is on our thoughts and we become disconnected from our bodies.
 Bring your attention to your feet.
 Notice how it feels for your feet to be in contact with the ground, whether you’re standing, sitting or moving.
 This simple practice helps us move away from our anxious thoughts and towards a sense of groundedness that makes us feel calmer and more in control.

 4. Label your thoughts

 Labelling your thoughts can be a useful mindful technique to help you detach from your anxiety.
 Rather than fixating on what you’re anxious about, see what labels you can use to describe your thoughts instead.
 For example, are you worrying, judging, remembering, doubting, analysing, or imagining?
 Place a label on your thought then let it drift away.